-The rest of this article is structured as follows.
-Section II presents the single-time scattering behavior for the building for different conditions (i.e., standing and fully and partially destroyed).
-In Section III, the multitemporal scattering behavior associated with both building full and partial destructions is derived by comparing the single-time models.
-In Section IV, the proposed automatic strategy for the detection of the different damage severity from multitemporal VHR SAR data is described.
-In Section V, experimental results are illustrated.
-Finally, in Section VI, conclusions and final remarks for future developments are traced.
+This paper is structured as follows.
+Sec.
+II presents the singletime scattering behavior for the building for different conditions (i.e., standing, fully and partially destroyed).
+In Sec.III, the multi-temporal scattering behavior associated with both building full and partial destruction is derived by comparing the single-time models.
+In Sec.
+IV, the proposed automatic strategy for the detection of the different damage severity from multi-temporal VHR SAR data is described.
+In Sec.
+V, experimental results are illustrated.
+Finally, in Sec.
+VI, conclusions and final remarks for future developments are traced.